imakshug/anshita.portfolio/README.md

 # 🌊 Anshita Gupta Portfolio

-A stunning ortfolio for MBA aspirant and marketing specialist Anshita Gupta.
+A stunning portfolio for marketing specialist Anshita Gupta.
 Features modern animations, enhanced UX, and a professional presentation of her academic achievements and work experience.

 ## ✨ Features